gamue/playground-eleventy/README.md

   - Including [TailwindCSS/Typography](https://tailwindcss.com/docs/typography-plugin)
 - Using [eleventy-syntax-highlighting](https://www.11ty.dev/docs/plugins/syntaxhighlight/) plugin with [PrismJS Okaidia](https://prismjs.com/) theme
 - Using [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs) to be able to define css-classes in markdown, like in Kramdown at Jekyll
+- Using [eleventy-respimg](https://github.com/eeeps/eleventy-respimg) for serving images via cloudinary.
+  - seems to be dead and missing important features like local-mode !

 ## How to run it locally
 1) Install node